-4.4 WRITTEN PRICE QUOTATIONS ABOVE R 2 000 TO R 30 000 (VAT INCLUDED)
+24.4.4 WRITTEN OR VERBAL PRICE QUOTATIONS ABOVE R 2 000 TO R10 000 (VAT INCLUDED)

-- 4.4.1 The Accounting Officer / delegate shall invite and accept written price quotations for goods and services from above R 2 001 (vat included) to R 30 000 (vat included) from as many suppliers as possible (refer to 3.1), that are registered on the list of accredited prospective suppliers.
-If it is not possible to obtain at least three written quotations, the reasons must be recorded and approved by the Accounting Officer/Chief Financial Officer. - 4.4.2 Quotations may be obtained from providers who are not listed only when no suitable providers for the required commodity or type of service are available from the list, provided that such providers meet the listing criteria in the supply chain management policy. - 4.4.3 The CFO shall record the names of the potential providers and their quoted prizes. - 4.4.4 When using the list of accredited prospective providers the Accounting Officer must promote on-going competition amongst providers, including by inviting providers to submit quotations on a rotation basis.
-However value for money shall be insured. - 4.4.5 That the Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through written quotations or formal written price quotations is not abused. - 4.4.6 The Accounting Officer must determine the requirements for proper record keeping.
+24.4.4.1 The Accounting Officer / delegate shall invite and accept written price quotations for goods and services from above R 2 000 to R10 000 (vat included) from as many suppliers as possible, that are registered on the list of accredited prospective suppliers.
+If it is not possible to obtain at least three written quotations, the reasons must be recorded and approved by the Accounting Officer/Chief Financial Officer.

-4.5 PROCUREMENT OF GOODS AND SERVICES EQUAL TO OR ABOVE R30 000 (vat included)
+- 24.4.4.2 Quotations must only be obtained from providers who are registered in the National Treasury's web based Central Supplier Database since the municipality cannot transact with any service provider who is not registered in the CSD. - 24.4.4.3 The CFO shall record the names of the potential providers and their quoted prizes. - 24.4.4.4 The Accounting Officer must promote on-going competition amongst providers, including by inviting providers to submit quotations on a rotation basis.
+However value for money shall be insured. - 24.4.4.5 That the Accounting Officer must take all reasonable steps to ensure that the procurement of goods and services through written quotations or formal written price quotations is not abused. - 24.4.4.6 The Accounting Officer must determine the requirements for proper record keeping.

-- 4.5.1 The Accounting Officer must apply the prescripts of the Preferential Procurement Policy Framework Act, Act No 5 of 2000 and its associated regulations for all procurement equal to and above R30 000 (vat included), however, these prescripts may be applied for procurement with a value of less than R30 000 (vat included) if and when appropriate. - 4.5.2 That all requirements in excess of R30 000 (VAT included) that are to be procured by means of formal written price quotations must be advertised for at least seven days on the website and an official notice board of the municipality.
+24.4.5 PROCUREMENT OF GOODS AND SERVICES EQUAL TO OR ABOVE R30 000 (vat included)

-4.5.3 Where quotations have been invited via the official notice boards and website of the municipality, no additional quotations need to be obtained should the number of responses be less than three.
+- 24.4.5.1 The Accounting Officer must apply the prescripts of the Preferential Procurement Policy Framework Act, Act No 5 of 2000 and its associated regulations for all procurement equal to and above R30 000 (vat included), however, these prescripts may be applied for procurement with a value of less than R30 000 (vat included) when appropriate. - 24.4.5.2 That all requirements in excess of R30 000 (VAT included) that are to be procured by means of written price quotations may be advertised for at least seven days on the website and an official notice board of the municipality. - 24.4.5.3 Where quotations have been invited via the official notice boards and website of the municipality, no additional quotations need to be obtained should the number of responses be less than three.

-4.6 GENERAL PRECONDITIONS FOR CONSIDERATION OF WRITTEN QUOTATIONS OR BIDS
+24.4.6 GENERAL PRECONDITIONS FOR CONSIDERATION OF WRITTEN QUOTATIONS OR BIDS